- New mandatory public health measures in effect April 6.

 - Vaccines open now: Everyone 55+.
 Many 16+ with health conditions.

 Grasshoppers are a major pest of both cultivated crops and rangeland grasses in the world's semi-arid regions.
 Areas receiving less than 750 mm of precipitation in the form of rain or snow are particularly susceptible.
 Traditionally drier areas like southern Alberta are more prone to recurring problems, but serious grasshopper infestations can occur in cropland throughout the province.

 Although the majority of grasshopper damage has been to cereal grains, other crops can be seriously affected.
 In a more diversified agricultural landscape where cereal crops are often rotated with other crops such as canola, lentil and peas, grasshoppers continue to cause significant economic loss in Alberta.
 Grasshoppers eat 30 to 100 mg of plant material (dry weight) each day.

 Forage losses are seldom estimated, but it has been shown that even a moderate infestation of 10 grasshoppers/square metre can typically consume up to 60% of the available forage, depending on the condition of the forage stand.
 The insects can also consume all of the cereal crops, but they usually work the outer edges of fields.

 The type and extent of crop damage will depend on the type of crop, how well the crop is growing, the number of grasshoppers present, and whether or not adequate cultural and chemical controls are used.

 North America has more than 600 species of grasshoppers.
 In Alberta, there are more than 85 species.
-There are about 12 grasshopper species of economic pest importance at some times, and of these, only four are considered the main pest species.
+There are about 12 grasshopper species of economic pest importance at some times, and of these, only 5 are considered pest species.

 The species that are considered pests are economically important because under ideal food and weather conditions, these grasshoppers multiply quickly, and when present in large numbers, they feed excessively.